1,596-word post. approx. 3-4 min. read

-- Treble range seems to be a common complaint, as they aren’t anything to write home about.
+- The treble range seems to be a common complaint, as they aren’t anything to write home about.
 The highs in general lack some of that sparkle that we all love.

-- L shaped plug hard to get into a phone at times, though I had no problems with either mine or my mom’s phone.
+- L-shaped plug is hard to get into a phone at times, though I had no problems with either mine or my mom’s phone.
 You may be presented with problems if you have an iPhone.

 These puppies will not need amplification.
 How to choose a headphone amp!